Crab Stuffed Salmon

 How to Store and Reheat Your Leftovers

-• Store your leftover salmon in the refrigerator, well covered, preferably in airtight containers.
+• Fridge: Store your leftover salmon in the refrigerator, well covered, preferably in airtight containers.
 While salmon typically lasts a couple of days, crab stuffing will not stay fresh as long.
 For that reason, this dish should be reheated and served within 24 hours.
 I use the leftovers and make a salmon dip.

-• While it is possible to freeze salmon for 1 to 2 months, I don’t recommend it because thawed cooked salmon tends to have a grainy texture and strong smell.
+• Freeze: While it is possible to freeze salmon for 1 to 2 months, I don’t recommend it because thawed cooked salmon tends to have a grainy texture and strong smell.

 Pin this now to find it later